Infinitely fast critical dynamics: Teleportation through temporal rare regions in monitored quantum circuits

 \section{Statistics of $\mathcal{I}_3$}

 In the main text, we employed the observable $\ptmi$ to detect the critical point and extract critical exponents.
-This choice allows taming strong finite size effects associated with temporal rare regions that lead to a broad $\mathcal{I}_3$ distribution.
-In \cref{fig:I3_dist}, we depict histograms of $\mathcal{I}_3$ in various regimes, which indeed displays a broad distribution, motivating the focus on the finite-size analysis of $\ptmi$.
+This choice allows for the taming of strong finite-size effects associated with temporal rare regions that lead to a broad $\mathcal{I}_3$ distribution.
+In \cref{fig:I3_dist}, we depict histograms of $\mathcal{I}_3$ in various regimes, which indeed display a broad distribution, motivating the focus on the finite-size analysis of $\ptmi$.
 The different tendencies of $\ptmi$ between the two phases and the plateau near criticality are manifest in the scaling across a wide region of $\bar{p}$ values, which we used in \cref{subfig:ptmi_collapse}.